-Ongava Lodge The well-established Ongava Lodge is situated on a rocky ridge of the Ondundozonanandana Mountain Range.
-The chalets, main lounge, bar and dining areas all benefit from such a beautiful vantage point, overlooking the incredibly wellA beautiful vantage point looking out over the plains of Africa. frequented waterhole just below, as well as a wide-angled view of the plains.
+Ongava Lodge The well-established Ongava Lodge is situated on a rocky ridge of the Ondundozonanandana Range.
+The chalets, main lounge, bar and dining areas all benefit from such a beautiful vantage point, overlooking the incredibly well-frequented waterhole A beautiful vantage point looking out over the plains of Africa. just below, as well as a wide-angled view of the plains.
 An inviting pool is perfect for cooling off in the heat of the day, and meals are served either under the thatch of the dining area or on the dining deck under the stars.
-Highlights Game drives take in the abundant array of life in the area, with a wide variety of plains game present on Ongava Game Reserve as well as in Etosha; springbok, gemsbok, blue wildebeest, Burchell's zebra, Hartmann's mountain zebra, red hartebeest, giraffe, eland and the endemic black-faced impala are common.
+Game drives take in the abundant array of life in the area, with a wide variety of plains game present on Ongava Game Reserve as well as in Etosha; springbok, gemsbok, blue wildebeest, Burchell's zebra, Hartmann's mountain zebra, red hartebeest, giraffe, eland and the endemic black-faced impala are common.
 Elephant can be found in the Park, with lion, spotted hyaena, and both black and white rhino seen there and on the reserve.

-43 Ongava Tented Camp Ongava Tented Camp is tucked into a hidden valley at the foot of a dolomite hill, its exterior exuding that definitive safari ambience while the interiors have all the associated luxuries.
+Ongava Tented Camp Ongava Tented Camp is tucked into a hidden valley at the foot of a dolomite hill, its exterior exuding that definitive safari ambience while the interiors have all the associated luxuries.
 The main area is built of stone, canvas and thatch and, along with a sparkling pool, fronts onto a productive waterhole, to which a never-ending line of animals, including lion, walk well-worn paths to quench their thirst.
-A classic safari experience - both in camp and further afield.
+A classic safari experience both in camp and further afield.

 Highlights Ongava features almost all of the characteristic wildlife of the area, with plains game such as springbok, gemsbok, Hartmann's mountain zebra, and eland seen, while Etosha itself has elephant to add to the list.
 Importantly, Ongava holds one of the largest rhino custodianships in the country and is one of the few private game reserves in southern Africa where guests can see both black and white rhino; the Ongava Research Centre is involved in conserving these animals as well as the endemic black-faced impala.

+Andersson's Camp

-Ongava Tented Camp at a Glance Category: Classic 8 Tents (including 1 Family Tent): Large, comfortable Meru-style; en-suite facilities; open air shower; private veranda Experiences: Day and night wildlife-viewing drives on Ongava • Nature walks and rhino tracking with experienced guides • Hides overlooking waterholes • Game drives and day trips into Etosha National Park Andersson's Camp at a Glance Category: Adventures 20 Tents (including 2 Family Tents): Calcrete stone cladding, canvas and wood; en-suite facilities; raised on deck with small veranda; 100% solar energy Experiences: Day and night wildlife-viewing drives on Ongava • Nature walks • Hides overlooking waterholes • Game drives and day trips into Etosha National Park Andersson's Camp A former farmstead tastefully and sustainably rebuilt to modern and environmental standards, this quirky camp is an example of 'eco-chic' that provides an authentic, safe and down-to-earth experience for small groups, families and independent travellers to the Etosha region.
-It is easily accessible by either road or air and is perfectly located to take advantage of a very productive waterhole while having convenient access to Etosha through the Andersson's Gate.
+A former farmstead tastefully and sustainably rebuilt to modern and environmental standards, this quirky camp is an example of 'eco-chic' that provides an authentic, safe and down-to-earth experience for small groups, families and independent travellers to the Etosha region.
+It is easily accessible by either road or air and is perfectly located - along with an underground hide - to take advantage of a very productive waterhole while having convenient access to Etosha through the Andersson's Gate.
 Productive camp waterhole and the most convenient access to Etosha.
-Highlights Andersson's sensational waterhole is a magnet for a variety of game particularly in the dry season: black rhino, lion, and plains game including giraffe all gather here.
+Highlights Andersson's sensational waterhole (complete with sunken hide) is a magnet for a variety of game particularly in the dry season: black rhino, lion, and plains game including giraffe all gather here.
 Its close proximity to Etosha makes it ideal for full-day self- or guided drives into Etosha to take in the abundance of game there.
 In summer, sporadic rainfall produces a profusion of new life, with pronking baby springbok and comical young wildebeest entertaining visitors.